Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Introduction

-An attempt to alleviate such dependence of the patch size is to aggregate multi-scale information\footnote{Definition of multi-scale information is very broad and abstract, but in this work, multi-scale refers to spatial context difference, i.e., any method that aggregates image with distinct context are aggregating multi-scale information.}.
-Multi-scale paradigm has been proven to be essential for segmentation methods~\cite{santos2012multiscale,sherrah2016fully}, given that it allows the model to extract and capture patterns of varying granularity, helping the method to aggregate more useful information.
-Therefore, several works~\cite{marcu2016dual,audebert2016semantic,maggiori2016high,marmanis2016classification,paisitkriangkrai2016semantic,wang2017gated} incorporate the benefits of the multi-scale paradigm in their architectures using different approaches.
-Some of them~\cite{marcu2016dual,paisitkriangkrai2016semantic,audebert2016semantic} train several distinct layers or networks, one for each scale, and combine them for the final prediction.
-Others~\cite{marmanis2016classification,maggiori2016high,wang2017gated} extract and merge features from distinct layers in order to aggregate multi-scale information.
-Independently of the approach, to aggregate multi-scale information, more parameters are included in the final model, resulting in a more complex learning process~\cite{deeplearningbook}.
+An attempt to alleviate such dependence of the patch size is to aggregate multi-context information\footnote{In this work, multi-context (sometimes called multi-scale, according to deep learning recent literature) refers to spatial context difference and, therefore, any method that exploits (direct or indirectly) images with distinct scales is aggregating multi-context information.}.
+Multi-context paradigm has been proven to be essential for segmentation methods~\cite{santos2012multiscale,sherrah2016fully}, given that it allows the model to extract and capture patterns of varying granularities, helping the method to aggregate more useful information.
+Precisely, as presented and explained in (caption of) Figure~\ref{fig:multi_context_importance}, smaller contexts may be preferable in some situations while larger ones can be useful in other scenarios.
+Therefore, several works~\cite{marcu2016dual,audebert2016semantic,maggiori2016high,marmanis2016classification,paisitkriangkrai2016semantic,wang2017gated} incorporate the benefits of the multi-context paradigm in their architectures using different approaches.
+Some of them~\cite{marcu2016dual,paisitkriangkrai2016semantic,audebert2016semantic} train several distinct layers or networks, one for each context, and combine them for the final prediction.
+Others~\cite{marmanis2016classification,maggiori2016high,wang2017gated} extract and merge features from distinct layers in order to aggregate multi-context information.
+Independently of the approach, to aggregate multi-context information, more parameters are included in the final model, resulting in a more complex learning process~\cite{deeplearningbook}.